lucidrains/pixel-level-contrastive-learning/README.md

     moving_average_decay = 0.99,    # exponential moving average decay of target encoder
-    ppm_num_layers = 1,             # number of layers for transform function in the pixel propagation module, 1 was optimal ppm_gamma = 2,                  # sharpness of the similarity in the pixel propagation module, already at optimal value of 2 distance_thres = 0.1,           # (HELP!) the paper uses 0.7, but that leads to nearly all positive hits. need clarification on how the coordinates are normalized before distance calculation. similarity_temperature = 0.3,   # temperature for the cosine similarity for the pixel contrastive loss alpha = 1.                      # weight of the pixel propagation loss (pixpro) vs pixel CL loss ).cuda()
+    ppm_num_layers = 1,             # number of layers for transform function in the pixel propagation module, 1 was optimal ppm_gamma = 2,                  # sharpness of the similarity in the pixel propagation module, already at optimal value of 2 distance_thres = 0.7,           # ideal value is 0.7, as indicated in the paper, which makes the assumption of each feature map's pixel diagonal distance to be 1 (still unclear) similarity_temperature = 0.3,   # temperature for the cosine similarity for the pixel contrastive loss alpha = 1.                      # weight of the pixel propagation loss (pixpro) vs pixel CL loss ).cuda()